geopm/geopm/test_integration/README.md

 ENVIRONMENT VARIABLES
 ---------------------

+### GEOPM_LAUNCHER
+Used to force the integration tests to target a specific Launcher implementation as supported by the Launcher factory.
+See **geopmlaunch(1)** for more details.

 ### GEOPM_KEEP_FILES
 Normally, the test output is cleaned up (i.e. deleted) when a test is successful and is only preserved if the test were to fail.
 If this